-As a 10 year old kid pulling a tin of Blueberry Fanta from my lunchbox would draw bigger crowds than two dogs humping.
+As a 10-year-old kid pulling a tin of Blueberry Fanta from my lunchbox would draw bigger crowds than two dogs humping.
 This excitement hasn’t changed for me with my life in Southeast Asia.
-Like a kid in a soda shop every time something new hits the shelves I’m first in to try.
+Like a kid in a soda shop every time something new hits the shelves I’m first in to try it.
 The latest of Thailand soft drinks lit up behind 7/11 fridge doors is Blueberry Fanta.
-My new favourite blue coloured fizzy pop.
+My new favourite blue-coloured fizzy pop.

 Unfortunately Blueberry Fanta is limited.
 It will be joining Grape, Strawberry, Orange, and Fruit Punch Fanta on the shelves only for a short period of time.
 Back home when asking for Fanta I expect fizzy orange – no different than expecting cola when I ask for Coke.
 In Thailand there is a whole new world of Fanta.

 Another addition to the poptastic world of Thailand soft drinks is Est. Crap name.
 While pronounced Est I call it E.S.T.
 Sounds less weird.
 Established by former Pepsi bottlers Est is Thailand’s first-ever cola with high ambitions to compete with Pepsi and Coca-cola.
 I took it to the taste test and can say it is better than Creamola Foam cola but second to cola Soda Stream.
 Don’t really care I buy Big.
 I now look forward to the launch of their lemon-lime flavour.
 In Thailand it is normal to drink fizzy pop from a bag filled with ice (est now have all weird and wonderful flavours).